Norfolk Tank Museum: History

+The Norfolk Tank Museum was founded in 2011 from the private military vehicle collection previously known as Turrets and Tracks by the current chairman, Stephen MacHaye who had been collecting military equipment since childhood.
+When the museum was founded, many of the vehicles and firearms were from the MacHaye collection that was started in the early 1980s, with the purchase of an Alvis Saladin in 1995 that started the collection of many military vehicles.
+The Saladin is still on display.

 In 2017 the Norfolk Tank Museum was approached by Channel 4 with the idea of building a replica Mark IV Female for the TV show Guy Martin's WWI Tank.
 The hull and many other larger components were manufactured by JCB, with Chasetead manufacturing the track pads, exhaust system, and smaller components.
 The parts were then sent to the museum for the remaining construction.
 The museum along with assembling the tank, assembled the engine and transmission.
 Deborah II was completed to running order in six months and was taken to Cambrai, where the original Deborah had been knocked out by artillery fire 100 years before at the Battle of Cambrai.
 Deborah II is on display at the Norfolk Tank Museum as of 2018, whereas Deborah is on display in the town of Flesquières in North East France, it still shows the damage from the battle.
 The museum became a registered charity in November 2018.